History of Luke Weaver in Timeline

 August 22, 2023: Signed with Seattle Mariners

 On August 22, 2023, Luke Weaver signed a one-year major league contract with the Seattle Mariners.
+He was designated for assignment by the Mariners on September 10.

 September 12, 2023: Claimed by New York Yankees

 On September 12, 2023, Luke Weaver was claimed off waivers by the New York Yankees.
+He became a free agent following the season.

-January 19, 2024: Re-signed with Yankees
+January 19, 2024: Signed One-Year Contract with Yankees

-September 2024: Named Yankees Closer
+September 2024: Named Yankees' Closer

-November 2024: Yankees Exercise Contract Option
+November 2024: Yankees Exercised Club Option

 2024: Yankees' Closer